nordeck/matrix-neoboard-standalone/README.md

 #### Clone the repos and install dependencies

-Neoboard standalone uses [`@nordeck/matrix-neoboard-react-sdk`][@nordeck/matrix-neoboard-react-sdk], that provides the board components.
+NeoBoard standalone uses [`@nordeck/matrix-neoboard-react-sdk`][@nordeck/matrix-neoboard-react-sdk], that provides the board components.
 It may often happen, that it is necessary to change both, standalone and the react SDK.
-For a better development experience, Neoboard standalone links [`@nordeck/matrix-neoboard-react-sdk`][@nordeck/matrix-neoboard-react-sdk] in it's `package.json`.
+For a better development experience, NeoBoard standalone links [`@nordeck/matrix-neoboard-react-sdk`][@nordeck/matrix-neoboard-react-sdk] in it's `package.json`.
 Because of that it is important to clone both repos next to each other.

-Clone Neoboard and install the dependencies:
+Clone NeoBoard and install the dependencies:

 ```sh
 git clone git@github.com:nordeck/matrix-neoboard.git